lsblakk/pystar/docs/webapp.rst

 [:ref:`answer <webapp_answers_the_right_framework>`]

-Part XX Mockups, Views, and URLs
+Part 10: Mockups, Views, and URLs
 ===================================================================

 Eventually, we will have polls in our database.